donjosef/github-best-repos/README.md

 ## Description

 A fully responsive application that provides information about some of the most popular repositories on github.
-Users can filter languages along with the creation date of repos.
+Built entirely with React, users can filter languages along with the creation date of repos.
 Navigation is handled by react router to provide a smooth experience through the various visited pages.
 Each respository has a stars link that makes possible to see every stargazers of that particular repo.
+User can search readmes of one particular repository thanks to the searchbar that makes async requests to github API upon every keystrokes.

 ## Tecnologies used